 Section The Hair

-Depending on the length and thickness of your hair, section your coils in 4-6 sections.
+Depending on the length and thickness of your hair, section your coils into four to six sections.
 Next, secure your hair with a clip after applying your leave-in conditioner.

 Start at the Back of Your Head